JavaRockstar/Altcoin-Menu/README.md

-# Shuffz Altcoin Miner (Under Development)
+# Altcoin Menu (Under Development)

 Shuffz Altcoin Miner is a Bash Script that was created to make it easier to start mining altcoins in Linux.
 Shuffz Altcoin Miner helps you to mine over 50 different POW Coins/Tokens.

 # Supported Coins/Tokens

-Shuffz Mixed Algo Miner uses the following mining software for the following Coins/Tokens.
+Altcoin Menu Mixed Algo Miner uses the following mining software for the following Coins/Tokens.

 | Coins/Tokens| Mining Software| Nvidia/AMD Compatible | Suggested Pools | Listed In Script | Algorithm |
 | ----------- | ----------- |----------- | ----------- | ----------- |----------- |